How I want to live my life

 Once I identify what the good is, I will try to do a lot of it.

-- But I still will aim to live a comfortable life and prioritize my friends, family, and partner.
+- This means I will dedicate my career and a lot of my excess wealth towards this goal, by taking the "10% Pledge".
+But above that I still will aim to live a comfortable life and prioritize myself, my friends, and my family.

 - Once I’ve identified a strategy, building a large coalition of people really magnifies this impact.

-- I see a key opportunity and skill of mine as empowering talent
+- I see a key opportunity and skill of mine as empowering talent.

 - Consistent with wanting to cultivate virtue and observe special obligations - I will also aim to have a fulfilling personal life and will aim to be a good friend, good brother, good son, good partner, good colleague, and good boss.